Catholic Schoolhouse Tour 3: Week 7

 - Quarter 2 introduces (or reviews) triangles!
 Go on a triangle hunt in your house this week.
 See how many triangles you can find!
 If you have some tech-savvy students, take some pictures of the triangles you find in your house- print them and then label the parts: base, side, angle, and height.

-- Have each student choose one triangular object in your house and write as many adjectives about it that they can think of! (like a slice of cheese- yellow, cold, cheesy, smelly, yummy, delicious, or maybe a toy block- blue, wooden, small, hard etc)
+- Have each student choose one triangular object in your house and write as many adjectives about it as they can think of! (like a slice of cheese- yellow, cold, cheesy, smelly, yummy, delicious, or maybe a toy block- blue, wooden, small, hard, etc.)

-- Here is a link to the complete Eine Kleine Nachtmusik on youtube.
+- Here is a link to the complete Wolfgang Amadeus Mozart Eine Kleine Nachtmusik performed by the Slovak Chamber Orchestra on youtube.

-- Fill out this notebooking page about a Mozart.
+- Fill out this notebooking page about Mozart.

 - Here’s a list of Little Einsteins episodes that feature some Mozart Music (for your toddlers and little kids- yay for family unity!)
-Little Einsteins is on Netflix.
+Little Einsteins are on Disney Plus.
 I’m not saying watch all of these, the writers of the show clearly liked Mozart and included his music in a lot of episodes, but just so you know a few to choose from: